 - Criminal record extract from the RCMP showing fingerprints, RCMP seal and the signature of the Director General of Canadian Criminal Real Time Identification Services (CCRTIS).

-ATTENTION: To avoid delays, make sure you follow the instructions of these authorities before submitting your document.
+KINDLY NOTE: To avoid delays, make sure you follow the instructions of these authorities before submitting your document.

 Examples of documents to be authenticated beforehand:

 - Any document drawn up by a Canadian notary or lawyer (e.g. power of attorney) *for the province of Quebec, contact the Chambre des notaires ;

 - Any other criminal record or Canadian police certificate;

 - Diploma or transcript issued by a Canadian educational institution;

 - Certified copy of a Canadian Citizenship certificate or Canadian passport;

 - Death certificate issued by a funeral home;

 - Translations done in Canada (see the FAQ at the bottom of this page).

 Once your documents to be legalized are ready, prepare an envelope in which you will include: